Skip to main content

 Extract Tab

-On the Extract tab, you need to:
+On the Extract tab, you:

 • Specify the Salesforce object that you want the Omnistudio Data Mapper to query.